danielheather/Facial-Emotion-Recognition-using-OpenCV-and-Deepface/README.md

       - `pip install tf_keras`
       - `pip install opencv-python`

-If you are using Spyder as I was, you must include an exclamation mark before the manual installations and include an additional two lines of code.
+If you are using Spyder as I was, you must include an exclamation mark before the manual installations and include an additional two lines of code:
       - `!pip install deepface`
       - `!pip install tf_keras`
       - `!pip install opencv-python`